Alan Sugar Biography

 He was born as the youngest of four children to Jewish parents Nathan and Fay.
 His father worked as a tailor, and the family was poor.

-He went to Northwood Primary School before enrolling at Brooke House secondary School.
-His business skills were apparent from a young age—even as a school student he started working for a green grocer to earn some pocket money.
+He went to Northwood Primary School before enrolling at Brooke House Secondary School.
+His business skills were apparent from a young age—even as a school student he started working for a greengrocer to earn some pocket money.

-He left school at 16 and started a small business of selling car aerials and electronics.
+He left school at 16 and started a small business selling car aerials and electronics.
 His earnings soon exceeded those of his father’s.

 Continue Reading Below